-- Camera Club: Has as its purpose the teaching of the principles of photography.
-Here the students have an opportunity to put into practice the theory they have learned by actually developing and printing pictures they have made. - Commercial Club: Composed of students who are studying or have studied business education subjects.
-In the regular meetings discussions are held on practical problems faced by business men and women. - Dramatic Club: Composed of students interested in receiving training and practice in public speaking, dramatics, and debating. - Future Homemakers of America is a national organization for high school girls who are studying or who have previously studied home economics. - Future Teachers of America, Chapter Number Two in Mississippi: A local unit of the national organization of Future Teachers.
+Camera Club: Has as its purpose the teaching of the principles of photography.
+Here the students have an opportunity to put into practice the theory they have learned by actually developing and printing pictures they have made.

+Commercial Club: Composed of students who are studying or have studied business education subjects.
+In the regular meetings discussions are held on practical problems faced by business men and women.

+- Dramatic Club: Composed of students interested in receiving training and practice in public speaking, dramatics, and debating. - Future Teachers of America, Chapter Number Two in Mississippi:

+A local unit of the national organization of Future Teachers.

 It has for its purpose the development of prospective teachers for public schools of our nation and state.
 Future teachers pledge themselves to maintain physical vigor, mental vitality, moral discrimination, wholesome personality, helpfulness, knowledge and leadership. - Home Economics Club: Composed of women who take home economics and who have special interest in this subject.
 The club holds periodic business meetings and sponsors style shows, teas, dinners, and other social functions. - International Relations Club: Affiliated with similar college clubs throughout the country and aims to promite a better understanding of international relationships.
 Membership is by invitation.
 Young men and women who have an interest in this work and who have good scholastic record are eligible.
 This club has periodical discussions and occasionally has an outstanding guest speaker. - Language Club: Composed of students who take a foreign language, and who are interested in promoting language study. - P Club: Composed of those boys who have made letters in any of the college athletics.
 It fosters clean sportsmanship and student cooperation with the athletic teams. - Perkolator Staff: Publishes the college yearbook. - Phi Theta Kappa: A national junior college honorary society whose aim is to promote scholarship, leadership, and fellowship.

-Membership is limited to those students ranking in the upper ten per cent in general scholarship.

-Women's Intramural Association: An athletic organization which offers competitive participation for every student.
+Membership is limited to those students ranking in the upper ten per cent in general scholarship. - Women's Intramural Association: An athletic organization which offers competitive participation for every student.
 An Intramural Council consisting of a president, vice president, secretary-treasurer, reporter, and a representative from each class, is elected by the club members.
 The Intramural program operates on a point system, and awards, emblems, and trophies are awarded those students accumulating a definite number of points for the year.
 The Intramural activities include: volley ball, soccer, archery, basketball, badminton, horse shoes, shuffle board, table tennis, softball and tennis.